taimoorbinnasir/DebateAgents/README.md

 A multi-agent debate simulation studying how AI agents with distinct personalities argue, escalate, and (sometimes) radicalize when placed in sustained disagreement with each other.

-Six agents - three arguing **PRO**, three arguing **CON** - debate a user-supplied topic over multiple rounds.
+Six agents — three arguing **PRO**, three arguing **CON** — debate a user-supplied topic over multiple rounds.
 Each agent has a fixed stance, a distinct reasoning style, and parametric personality traits (extremity, concession probability, rhetorical intensity) that shape how it argues.
 A neutral moderator evaluates each round.
 A web research layer lets agents ground their arguments in real sources they find themselves, biased toward their own worldview.

-## Research question (to be revised)
+## Research question

 Does an extremist agent pull the rest of the group toward its position over time, or does it become isolated?
 More broadly: how do personality, evidence access, and group dynamics shape the trajectory of a multi-agent disagreement?